 - HPE 3PAR 3.2.2 MU3 support, including multiple storage API interaction improvements for added reliability and performance.

 - HPE StoreOnce 3.15.1 support, bringing Instant VM Recovery to Catalyst-based backup repositories.

 - Veeam Agent for Microsoft Windows 2.0 Public Beta (build 188.8.131.524) support.

 - VMware vSphere 6.5 support (see the next section for details).

 VMware vSphere 6.5 support

 - Encrypted VMs support. vSphere 6.5 introduces VMs with encrypted disks.
 Such VMs can be backed up in hot add and network (NBD) transport modes only, with hot add mode requiring that the backup proxy itself is an encrypted VM.
 There are no limitations around restores, because backups contain unencrypted VM data (remember to enable backup encryption if that is a concern).

-- VMFS6 support. vSphere 6.5 introduces the new VMFS version, and this update allows you to leverage advanced functionality such as Backup from Storage Snapshots and Veeam Explorer for Storage Snapshots for VMs with virtual disks residing on VMFS 6 datastores.
+- VMFS6 and VVOLs 2.0 support. vSphere 6.5 introduces the new versions of VMFS and VVOL (Virtual Volumes), which are fully supported with this update.
+This includes support for advanced functionality such as Backup from Storage Snapshots and Veeam Explorer for Storage Snapshots for VMs with virtual disks residing on VMFS 6 datastores.

 - Virtual hardware version 13 support. vSphere 6.5 introduces the new VM hardware version which increases some configuration maximums and adds ability to add NVMe controllers to a VM.
 This update adds ability to process such VMs.